zhenyuzhang98/zhenyuzhang98.github.io/_pages/blogs.md

 --------------
 - Sept 11, Wed

 	-  Attended the group meeting of [Prof. Bin Chen](https://inspirehep.net/authors/1013901?ui-citation-summary=true).
 The speaker of this time was [Yu Song](https://inspirehep.net/authors/2810992?ui-citation-summary=true).
-He mainly talked about.
+He mainly talked about nonlinear photon-plasma interaction and the black hole superradiant instability in the paper [2306.12490](https://inspirehep.net/literature/2670823).

 - Sept 10, Tue